-The host institution (Applicant Legal Entity18) must engage and host19 the Principal Investigator for at least the duration of the project, as defined in the grant agreement.
+The host institution (Applicant Legal Entity13) must engage the Principal Investigator for at least the duration of the project, as defined in the grant agreement.
 It must either be established in an EU Member State or Associated Country as a legal entity created under national law, or it may be an International European Interest Organisation (such as CERN, EMBL, etc.), the European Commission's Joint Research Centre (JRC) or any other entity created under EU law.
 Any type of legal entity, public or private, including universities, research organisations and undertakings can host Principal Investigators and their teams.

-It is expected that the research project will be implemented within the territory of the Member States or Associated Countries20.
-This does not exclude field work or other research activities in cases where these must necessarily be conducted outside the European Union or the Associated Countries in order to achieve the scientific objectives of the project/activity21.
+It is expected that the research project will be implemented within the territory of the Member States or Associated Countries.
+This does not exclude field work or other research activities in cases where these must necessarily be conducted outside the European Union or the Associated Countries in order to achieve the scientific objectives of the project/activity14.

 It is also expected that the host institution will be the only participating legal entity in the case of a Starting, Consolidator or Advanced Grant.
-In a Synergy Grant up to four Host Institutions could engage Principal Investigators, and one of these Host Institutions at any one time may be a legal entity established outside the European Union or Associated Countries or an international organisation.

-Where they bring scientific added value to the project, additional team members may also be hosted by additional legal entities22 which may be established anywhere, including outside the European Union or Associated Countries, or international organisations.
+In a Synergy grant up to four Host Institutions could engage a Principal Investigator.
+Where they bring scientific added value to the project, additional team members may also be hosted by additional legal entities15 which will be eligible for funding, and which may be legal entities established anywhere, including outside the European Union or Associated Countries, or international organisations.
+Legal entities established outside the European Union or Associated Countries shall be eligible for funding provided that their participation is deemed essential for carrying out the action.